 When you are injured in a car collision that was not your fault.
 You've done the duties you were supposed to do, such as filing a collision statement with the policemen, informed your insurance carrier, submitted your medical and car repair bills to the other driver's insurance, and gave documentation of your damages and losses.
-What happens if that insurance carrier claims the accident was your fault and not their insured?
-As a result, they are refusing to pay for your damages.
+What happens if that insurance claim is denied?
+Just because they are refusing to pay for your damages doesn't mean they are jusitified.

 When an insurance claim is denied, you are a distinct disadvantage if you don't know the law.
 You may even surmise they are trying to wear you down.
 To force you to go away, so they don't have to pay out any money.
 Insurance corporations are, after all, in the business of making money.